Deer, elk and moose carcass transportation regulations

-To participate and enroll property in this program, landowners must annually notify by letter the county sheriff’s office and FWC regional office in which their land is situated.
+To participate and enroll property in this program, landowners must annually notify by letter the county sheriff’s office and FWC regional office (see Florida Fish and Wildlife Conservation Commission) in which their land is situated.
 Landowners must provide a description of their property by township, range, section, partial section or other geographical description.
 Any person hunting on private land enrolled in the program must have written authorization from the owner or his or her authorized representative readily available at all times when hunting on the property.
 The written authorization shall be presented on demand to any law enforcement officer, the owner or the authorized agent of the owner when asked for.
 Anyone found on properties enrolled in the program without landowners’ written authorization can be charged with trespassing.
 For more information, see Florida statute 379.3004.

 Use of firearms by felons

 It is illegal in Florida for convicted felons to possess firearms, including muzzleloading guns, unless the convicted felon has had his/her civil rights restored by the state’s Clemency Board or the firearm qualifies as an antique firearm under Florida statute 790.001(1).
 Properly licensed convicted felons may hunt with bows, crossbows or antique firearms per Florida statute 790 during hunting seasons when such devices are legal for taking game.